 22) Good Luck Charlie

 One of the few Disney Channel sitcoms that appeals to families, not just for children.
 It focuses on a Denver family, the Duncans, as they try to adjust to the births of their fourth and fifth children, Charlotte “Charlie” Duncan and Toby Duncan.
 In each episode, Teddy Duncan creates a video diary containing advice for Charlie about their family and life as a teenager, with each video diary ends with Teddy saying the eponymous phrase, “Good luck, Charlie”.
-One of the few sitcoms available currently on Disney+.

 21) Raven’s Home